odennav/boardgame-devsecops-pipeline/README.md

 # Boardgame DevOps Pipeline Project

-Implement a DevSecOps Pipeline in AWS for the Boardgame app.
+Implement a DevSecOps Pipeline with Jenkins for the Boardgame app.

 -----